As a salesperson who is doing cold email outreach, what keeps you up at night? For most, it’s spam filters.

 Useful Resource: Here is a collection of 120+ Cold Email Templates.

 14. Use open tracking sparingly

-It is recommended to limit the number of links added in your email copy as they tend to have a negative impact if your prospect has advanced spam filters.
+It is recommended to limit the number of links added to your email copy as they tend to have a negative impact if your prospect has advanced spam filters.
 For the really sophisticated prospects, you may even want to turn off email open tracking as it could trigger their spam filters.

 15. Send attachments sparingly

-16. Focus on Image-to-Text ratio
+16. Focus on the Image-to-Text ratio

 It all boils down to this: Stay on the right side.

 Take a look at your spam folder some time – you’ll know what a savior spam filter is actually.
 Without them, our inboxes will probably be full of emails from random strangers offering a fortune – if only we give them our banking passwords.

 Spam filters do serve a great purpose.
 Life will indeed be harder without them.
 But given the sheer volume of emails they need to classify, they’re just not fair all the time.
 They do filter out important emails once in a while.
 The only way to consistently get past them is to always do the right thing.